Non-NeutralZero/Non-NeutralZero/README.md

-- 👋 Hi, I’m @Non-NeutralZero
+- 👋 Hi,
+- I am currently mainly working on data science projects
 - Find some of my thoughts on : https://nonneutralzero.blogspot.com/